haskell-works/blog/posts/2018-08-22-pdep-and-pext-bit-manipulation-functions.md

 exits:    00000000000000010001000000010000001
 ```

+In this post I will be using `odds` in place of `enters` because these are the `odd` bits
+and `evens` in place of `exits` because these are the `even` bits in our bit-string.

 The opening parentheses `(` represents all the 1-bits that opening quotes of a quoted
 string and the closing parentheses `)`
 represents all the 1-bits that represents for the closing quotes.

-We need to build `enters` which has all the odd 1-bits (ie. the opening quotes) and `leaves`
+We need to build `odds` which has all the odd 1-bits (ie. the opening quotes) and `leaves`
 which has all the even 1-bits (ie. the closing quotes).

-We must somehow be able to produce the bit-strings `enters` and `exits` from the
+We must somehow be able to produce the bit-strings `odds` and `evens` from the
 bit-string `quotes` very efficiently.

-This is actually very easy with a single application `pdep` operation for each bit-string
+This is actually very easy with a single application of the `pdep` operation for each bit-string
 we produce:

 ```haskell